eiroW/eiroW.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 Junyi Wang is currently a Master's student at the School of Information and Communication Engineering, under the supervision of Prof. Fan Zhang, specializing in Medical Image Processing.
-He is also undertaking a research internship under the mentorship of Dr. Le Lu, Ants Group, focusing on cardiac image synthesis and diagnosis.
-He has received the **Graduate Student National Scholarship** of China and was recognized as one of the **"Top 10 Outstanding Students"** of the School.
-From 2019 to 2023, he completed his Bachelor's degree, major in Psychology, at Beijing Normal University.
+His  research focuses on medical image registration, with the broader goal of advancing precision medicine through intelligent imaging technologies.
+During the Master's program, he has received the **Graduate Student National Scholarship** of China and was recognized as one of the **"Top 10 Outstanding Students"** of the School.

-His primary research interest lies in Medical Image Registration and its potential to advance precision medicine.
+To gain industry experience and foster greater collaboration with healthcare institutions, he is currently undertaking a Research Internship under the mentorship of Dr. Le Lu at Ants Group, focusing on cardiac image synthesis and diagnosis in collaboration with Zhejiang 2nd Hospital.

-Junyi has also demonstrated strong leadership in academic competitions, earning top honors such as the "Challenge Cup" Grand Prize and first place in the MICCAI Learn2Reg Challenge.
+Junyi has also demonstrated exceptional performance in academic competitions, earning prestigious honors including first place in the MICCAI Learn2Reg Challenge and the "Challenge Cup" Grand Prize.